-Introduced in 2002, the Flat Rate VAT scheme was put in place to provide smaller businesses with a simpler way of calculating their VAT liabilities.
-Here, we look at how the scheme works and explain how many contractor companies could pay less tax by switching from the standard VAT scheme.
+Introduced in 2002, the Flat Rate VAT scheme was implemented to provide smaller businesses with a more straightforward method for calculating their VAT liabilities.

 The basics